XRPL-Node/rippled/.github/scripts/strategy-matrix/README.md

 ARM64 to create a multi-arch image.
 Both configs should therefore be triggered by the same event.
-However, as the script outputs individual configs, the workflow must be able to run both builds separately and then merge the single-arch images afterwards into a multi-arch image.
+However, as the script outputs individual configs, the workflow must be able to run both builds separately and then merge the single-arch images afterward into a multi-arch image.

 ### MacOS